 • The building has a common conference area to help facilitate this.

 After watching Portland's Pearl District become more and more gentrified around him at his former gallery and studio space, local sculptor, Marty Eichinger, sought a less glossy, more down-to-earth community.
 He wanted to be where artists were still active.
 At that time, SE Division was still a bit rough around the edges.
 When he bought the building at 2516 over ten years ago, he never considered tearing it down, as is so often done in Portland.
 He liked "the old lady," in his words.
 Marty envisioned a long-term studio, gallery, and residence for himself there.

-With construction in in final stages.
-The Geode as a nest for creative entrepreneur will achieve Marty's desire to be among an active, dynamic community of high-level creatives, innovators, thinkers, inventors and small business entrepreneurs.
+The Geode as a nest for creative entrepreneurs will achieve Marty's desire to be among an active, dynamic community of high-level creatives, innovators, thinkers, inventors, and small business entrepreneurs.

 Marty plans to open the doors to his classical, romantic sculpture gallery, as well as offering studio tours, which will finally allow the community to see what's been going on behind these walls for the past decade.

 For more information about Eichinger's work visit eichingersculpture.com.